eipageorge5-sketch/Playing-Card/README.md

 > "A responsive web component featuring a realistic playing card design for digital games."

 ---
-Developed with ❤️ by [Your Name/GitHub Username]
+Developed with ❤️ by GeorgeEipa